demandio/ember-prerender/README.md

 and either [PhantomJS](http://phantomjs.org/) or [JSDOM](https://github.com/tmpvar/jsdom) based on your preference.

-Based loosely off of the [Prerender Service](https://github.com/collectiveip/prerender) by Todd Hooper.

-The goal of this project is to couple server-side rendering more closely with a specific web app.
+The goal of the project is to couple server-side rendering more closely with a specific web app.
 By utilizing a long-lived instance of the app rather than restarting it upon every request, rendering times can be reduced.

+The concept and plugin code is based loosely off of the [Prerender Service](https://github.com/collectiveip/prerender) by Todd Hooper.

 ## Usage ##